bbgdzxng1/interlace-detection-test-patterns/README.md

 - The soft telecine test pattern requires dgpulldown 1.0.11 for generation of soft telecine.  dgpulldown 1.0.11-L (Linux/macOS) has some build quirks on compilation on macOS.  dgpulldown appears to generate a 3:2 pulldown pattern when soft telecine is applied (* citation needed) since 'repeatfields,idet' produces the same result as FFmpeg's 'pulldown=pattern=32' hard telecine.  dgpulldown does not offer the option to select between [ 23 | 32 | 2332 ] pulldown patterns.
 Caveat: Pulldown patterns may also depend on the version of dgpulldown.
 - The script contains almost no error checking of success.
 That is intentional to make the script readable & accessible.
 - The accuracy of FFmpeg's idet filter can be improved by using 'extractplanes=planes='y',idet' to focus on the y plane, since yuv420p may not have sufficient vertical resolution in the chroma planes to produce an accurate result
-- In theory, output files can be concatted to produce a hybrid/mixed stream. "-seq_disp_ext:v 'always'" is specified to always(?) write a Sequence Display Extension.
+- In theory, output files can be concatenated to produce a hybrid/mixed stream. "-seq_disp_ext:v 'always'" is specified to aid concatenation by always(?) writing a Sequence Display Extension,
 - Files are generated as MPEG2-TS and remuxed to MKV.
 MPEG-TS is a more broadcasty format, but MKV is included to mimic the output produced from MakeMKV DVD rip.

 #### TODO

 - [x] Overlay the names of the test cases into each video.
 WARNING: progressive test case has the wrong overlay.
-Needs separate function.
+Really needs a separate progressive function.
-- [ ] Investigate audio frame_size
-- [ ] Only analyse if dependency is installed
+- [ ] Only analyse if optional dependency is installed (WIP)
 - [ ] Use `jq` for parsing and summarizing the json (WIP)
 - [ ] -flags:v '+bitexact' # so as to avoid unnecessry git changes
 - [ ] -flags:a '+bitexact' # so as to avoid unnecessry git changes
 - [ ] Add gnuplot graphs to plot csv/tsv to svg
+- [ ] Investigate audio frame_size

 ## Notes